MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/actions-functions.md

 ```

 ## Unbound function
-Unbound functions don’t bound to any type and they are called as static operations.
+Unbound functions don’t bind to any type and they are invoked as static operations.
 All unbound function overloads MUST have same return type.

 In the Edm Model, we modify the code as follows.